ajpagente/py-notes/article/run-scripts-with-arguments.md

 # Running a batch file or bash script with arguments

 Passing arguments to a batch file (i.e. Windows) is different from doing it with a bash script (i.e. MacOS or Linux).
+This article provides code examples and explains the difference as described in the Python documentation.

 ## Environment
 * Windows 7 and MacOS High Sierra (10.13.5)